 If there’s one universal truth about all of us humans, it’s that we just loooovvve to prove ourselves right.
 So when we label ourselves as couch potatoes, you better believe our subconscious mind will fight even our best intentions of starting a consistent exercise routine.

-If we see our current lifestyle as nothing more than a combination of the habits we’ve been programmed with, it really helps to start treating ourselves as fluid—as works in progress that can be tweaked any which way.
+If our current lifestyle is nothing more than a combination of habits we’ve been programmed with, then viewing ourselves as constant works-in-progress gives us permission to tweak ourselves any which way.

 The problem is that the older our habits, the stronger our identities are wrapped into them.